wtheisen/BashDynamicPaper/README.md

 # BashDynamicPaper
-Dynamic wallpaper setter written in bash, I recommend you use it with a cron-job
+Dynamic wallpaper setter written in bash, I recommend you use it with a cron-job, requires [jq](https://stedolan.github.io/jq/) and [feh](https://feh.finalrewind.org/)

 ### Usage
 ```